 - Sample input-output; some input and output samples.

 - Time limit; maximum time allowed for the program to run and produce the expected output.

-- ICPC: the time limit for each problem will be broadcasted using clarification menu in PC2.
+- INC & ICPC: the time limit for each problem will be broadcasted using clarification menu in DOMJUDGE.

 You may find some example problems in UVa online judge (http://uva.onlinejudge.org).

-Teams may ask clarification about the problems using the contest management system (INC: contest website; ICPC: PC2).
+Teams may ask clarification about the problems using the contest management system (DOMJUDGE).
 If the judges agree that there is ambiguity in the problem, they will broadcast this clarification to all teams.